Link Search Menu Expand Document Documentation Menu

 The query returns the following results:

-Example 7: Wildcard patterns in field searches
+Example 7: Wildcard patterns in service name searches

-When searching in text or keyword fields, wildcards enable partial matching, which is useful when you only know part of a value.
+When searching in text or keyword fields, wildcards enable partial matching, which is useful when you only know part of a service name.
 Wildcards work best on keyword fields, for which they match the exact value using patterns.
 Using wildcards on text fields may produce unexpected results because they apply to individual tokens after analysis, not the entire field value.
 Wildcards in keyword fields are case sensitive unless normalized at indexing.

 The query returns the following results: